 “No time to explain!”
 This meme phrase from movies mirrors modern life so well.

 Life becomes really fast, and businesses try to apply the practice of lean development for the quickest launch of their applications.
 In this regard, only those who are ready to wait for more than six months and obtain a long-term, responsive product, can choose the native approach.

 At least here, hybrid apps can beat their competitor.
 Having a single code base, these apps are quicker in development.
 You can start with MVP to deliver the app to the market already in several months.

 ”A 50%-good solution solves more problems and survives longer than a 99% solution that nobody has because it’s in your lab where you’re endlessly polishing the damn thing.” - Joel Spolsky is the CEO and co-founder of Stack Overflow.

-It takes less time to adapt features to different platforms in the hybrid approach than creating the design for all possible devices dimensions (iPhones, tablets, a variety of Android smartphones, etc.) in native app development.
+It takes less time to adapt features to different platforms in the hybrid approach than creating the design for all possible device dimensions (iPhones, tablets, a variety of Android smartphones, etc.) in native app development.

-By the way, changes in hybrids are quicker to deliver to the end users without making them download the updates.
+By the way, changes in hybrids are quicker to deliver to the end-users without making them download the updates.